 The wet sign process should follow the same workflow process as an e-sign process in terms of oversight and approvals, but instead of running the final e-sign a physical signing packet should be created with:

-Two copies of printed paperwork to be signed, including (if applicable) e-signed initials from CAO
+Two copies of printed paperwork to be signed.

-Appropriate envelops and/or UPS mailing labels to send the signed package on after it is received
+Appropriate envelopes and/or UPS mailing labels to send the signed package on after it is received.